01 The Body Reacts Before the Mind Can Intervene

 The core finding is this: When people are reminded of their mortality or existential vulnerability, they cling more tightly to worldviews and belief systems that give them a sense of significance and stability.
 Conversely, worldviews that diminish our sense of personal importance or control face heightened resistance.

 The free will framework—the belief that "I make my own choices and I matter because of that"—is a powerful terror-management system.
 It says: your choices are ultimately yours, your life trajectory is ultimately in your hands, and therefore you have genuine significance.
 God's sovereignty, rightly understood, dismantles this.
-Not because it makes you insignificant (the opposite is true—to be chosen by God before the foundation of the world is the ultimate significance), but because it dismantles the *particular kind* of significance that functions as a psychological buffer against existential anxiety.
+Not because it makes you insignificant (the opposite is true—to be chosen by God before the creation of the world is the ultimate significance), but because it dismantles the *particular kind* of significance that functions as a psychological buffer against existential anxiety.
+This is why hostility to grace often intensifies when people sense its truth—because what's being threatened is existential security, not intellectual coherence.

 Solomon, S., Greenberg, J., & Pyszczynski, T. (1991).
 "A Terror Management Theory of Social Behavior." *Advances in Experimental Social Psychology*, 24, 93-159.